Brewed to Ease: The Best Teas for Constipation Woes

 And that’s it!
 Super easy, right?
 Ginger tea is excellent for feeling under the weather or wanting something warm and soothing.
 Cheers to cozy vibes and spicy sips!

 Fennel seeds have a long history of usage in folk medicine for gastrointestinal complaints like constipation.
-Fennel’s antispasmodic qualities make it simpler to evacuate feces by relaxing the muscles of the digestive tract.
+Fennel’s antispasmodic qualities make it simpler to evacuate feces by relaxing the digestive tract muscles, making it a fantastic addition to this list of the best teas for constipation.

 Instructions on how to make fennel tea: